rilhia/dataiku-test/tutorial/document.md

 ### 11. computerMove():

-	•	This function simulates the computer’s move.
-After a countdown, it selects the player’s weakest field based on their card statistics and then calls makeMove() to use that field.
+- This function simulates the computer’s move.
+After a countdown, it selects the field it wants to use.
-	•	It calculates the weakest field by comparing each field’s current value to its maximum potential and determining which has the lowest relative value.
+- Now, this is where logic to get around the API not showing the computer's card comes into play.
+It is not ideal and was somewhat of a quick to stop this from being entirely random.
+However I have actually given the computer an advantage here.
+The computer will see the player's card's attributes and use these, along with the attribute boundaries that are used by the API.
+Since I had no way of accessing the computer's card, I needed a way to effectively allow the computer to play "blind".
+I have since thought of adding another element which will get the computer to assess the order of best to worst possible attribute, then simply alternate between the top 2.
+However, I have left this very basic version in and maybe you can experiment and send me some ideas?
+- Once the **field** is selected, the **makeMove(weakestField.field)** function is called.
+Essentially making the player's move for them...hence the logic explained above.

 ```javascript